 Stay safe and have fun!
 My current lovely bikes are shown below

 I have never seen such a wonderful museum, have a look here.
-They have more than 1000 bikes and at least 800 are on view at any time, the others are then maintained and every bike they have is a runner!
+They have more than 1000 British bikes and at least 800 are on display at any one time, the others are then maintained and every bike they have is a runner!

 No other museum I have ever visited offers so much.
 The bikes range from the late 1800s to the present day and my goodness they are ALL worth seeing!
 Every bike they have is a runner so hence the drip trays, and they are really well described and grouped into military, race, RAC/AA, three wheelers etc and so make wonderful viewing.